 Depending on the structure of the company and what we want to show, we have the choice of different types of organisational charts.

-This is the most common type of company organisational chart.
+The Hierarchical Org Chart is the most common type of company organisational chart.
 It shows the hierarchy; that is, the people at the top have more authority and responsibility than those on the lower sections.
 It usually takes the shape of a pyramid or tree.

-This organisational chart is characterised by having few middle management levels.
+The Flat or Horizontal Org Chart is characterised by having few middle management levels.
 In general, there are only directors and employees.
 This type of structure is typical of companies that view decision-making as a horizontal and participatory process.

 This model works well in small companies or businesses in the initial stages, especially where there is a highly qualified workforce.

-This organisational chart starts with the CEO at the top, from where a series of lines stretch down, representing relationships with the rest of the employees.
+The Vertical or Liner Org Chart starts with the CEO at the top, from where a series of lines stretch down, representing relationships with the rest of the employees.
 The remaining professionals are ordered in a top-down hierarchy of importance; therefore, the higher someone is, the more influence they have in decision-making.

-This is by far the most unique company organisational chart.
+The Circular Org Chart is by far the most unique company organisational chart.
 However, it simply represents the hierarchy in a different format.
 The internal rings of the circle contain the most important positions, while the lower-level employees are placed in the outer rings.

 Before starting work on your organisational chart, try to answer the following questions: are you going to do a plan for the whole company or just one department?
 Will it be for internal or external use?
 What do you want to show clearly?
 This will help you address the following steps more easily.